 * So, what’s up with the Star Wars influence in this episode?
 The Headless Monks are straight-up brandishing lightsabers.

 * Captain Avery and Toby have a quick cameo, where they’ve apparently been helping Rory tie people up offscreen.
-That’s actually a pretty funny mental image, and it confirms what you might have already suspected from the way “The Curse Of The Black Spot” wrapped up: in the company of pirates, Toby is already going native.
+That’s actually a pretty funny mental image, and it confirms what you might already have suspected from the way “The Curse Of The Black Spot” wrapped up.
+In the company of pirates, Toby is already going native.